jbitor/jbitor/README.md

 `./test` tests and builds everything, and runs some simple things.

+`./example` downloads an Ubuntu torrent file from peers found from the DHT.

 `./doc` runs `godoc` and opens a browser pointing viewing `jbitor`'s docs.
-(Requires `godoc`, you may need to `go get code.google.com/p/go.tools/cmd/godoc`.)

 ---

-Copyright 2013-2014 Jeremy Banks <<j@jeremybanks.ca>>.
+Copyright 2013-2015 Jeremy Banks <<j@jeremybanks.ca>>.

-Currently released under the GPLv3.
-Maybe BSD later.